Kjarten/XAudiole/README.md

 ---

-**3.4 (10%) Eftir að hafa rekið augun í lausn hópsins þín á seinaa hópverkefninu færð þú beiðni um að útfæra það aftur frá viðkomandi. Þú munt leiða hóp sem mun útfæra framenda og færð algjört frelsi til að skipleggja verkefnið.
-Hvernig myndir þú byggja það upp?**
+[Haust 2017] 3.4 (10%) Eftir að hafa rekið augun í lausn hópsins þín á seinaa hópverkefninu færð þú beiðni um að útfæra það aftur frá viðkomandi. Þú munt leiða hóp sem mun útfæra framenda og færð algjört frelsi til að skipleggja verkefnið.
+Hvernig myndir þú byggja það upp?

 **After having seen the solution you and your group did for the second group project, you get a request to re-implement it.
 You will lead a team that will implement the frontend you get a total freedom to plan it.
 How would you do it?**